techengage/TechEngage/readme.txt

 Contributors: techengage
 Requires at least: WordPress 4.7
 Tested up to: WordPress 5.0-trunk
-Version: 1.0.3
+Version: 1.0.4
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html
 Tags: one-column, two-columns, right-sidebar, custom-logo, flexible-header, custom-background, custom-menu, footer-widgets, blog, threaded-comments, translation-ready

 == Description ==

 TechEngage is a modern WordPress theme designed using Bootstrap Framework.
 This theme also uses animation effects to make it even better.
 Theme is a flexible foundation that adapts your website to mobile devices and the desktop or any other viewing environment.
-TechEngage is a great design idea for websites like Tech Support Services, Corporate, Corporation, Company Profile, Personal Portfolio, and more.
+TechEngage is a great design idea for websites like Tech blogs,Tech Support Services, Corporate, Corporation, Company Profile, Personal Portfolio, and more.
+You can view our theme's demo https://techengage.com/demo/ here and can find more inforamtion about theme at https://techengage.com/our-wordpress-theme/

 Theme has two columns layout.
 The content is on left side and a right sidebar widget.
 We focused on usability across various devices, starting with smart phones.it is compatible with various devices.
 TechEngage is a
 Cross-Browser Compatible theme that works on All leading web browsers.
 TechEngage is easy to use and